Hyattsville Grant Opportunities

 Education Enrichment Grant Program

 The City of Hyattsville’s Education Enrichment Grant Program is an annual grant opportunity in support of Hyattsville’s public schools, students, and community.
-Grants of up to $500 are available to fund programming and activities that enhance and enrich student opportunities and education.
+NEW THIS YEAR - grants of up to $750 are available to fund programming and activities that enhance and enrich student opportunities and education!
 Past grant recipients have expanded STEM learning, promoted cultural sensitivity and inclusivity, and supported academic and student development.

 How to Apply